fetchai/agents-aea/docs/integration.md

 The `Wallet` holds instantiation of the abstract `Crypto` base class, in particular `FetchaiCrypto` and `EthereumCrypto`.

 The `LedgerApis` holds instantiation of the abstract `LedgerApi` base class, in particular `FetchaiLedgerApi` and `EthereumLedgerApi`.
-You can think the `Ledger Api` implementation of each blockchain as a wrapper of their python library.
+You can think the concrete implementations of the base class `LedgerApi` as wrappers of the blockchain specific python SDK.

 ## Abstract class LedgerApi